 1. Hill's Prescription Diet l/d Liver Care Dry Dog Food

-- Low copper formulation minimizes copper accumulation, which is critical for many liver conditions
+- Low copper content: Minimizes copper accumulation, a key concern in many liver disorders

-- Supports immune health
+- Antioxidant blend: Supports immune health for dogs with compromised livers

 - Requires veterinary authorization

-2. JustFoodForDogs Frozen Fresh Dog Food Liver Health
+2. JustFoodForDogs Frozen Fresh Liver Health

 - Human-grade ingredients